HanSur94/SmartHomeEnvironmentLogger/README.md

 ## Electrical Components

 Electrical components and their interconnection used for zthis project can be found in the following schematic.
 The operating brain of the smart home sytsem is a ordinary ESP8266 Chip on the Node MCU v3 development board.
-Following a table with the used sensors is given:
+The Sensors used inside the device can be seen in the following table with their measured quantities.

 | Board Name | Sensor Name  | Metric | Units |
 |-----------|-----------|-----------|-----------|